Executive Summary

 License tier: $$–$$$.
 Pricing scales with entities, users and modules (FP&A, Close, Cash, Spend).
 Implementation costs are moderate.
 Ongoing admin is medium-light.

-What this means for buyers: Cube is less expensive for FP&A alone.
-But if you would otherwise need separate tools for close management, cash visibility and spend control alongside Cube, the total cost of that multi-tool stack may exceed a single Datarails deployment.
-Compare the cost of Cube + separate close tool + separate cash tool against Datarails as a unified platform.
+Cube is less expensive for FP&A alone.
+But if you would otherwise need separate tools for close, cash and spend alongside Cube, the total cost of that multi-tool stack may exceed a single Datarails deployment.
+Compare Cube + separate close tool + separate cash tool against Datarails as a unified platform.

 Ideal Customer Fit